 It is apparent that there are “many different ways” (Max Weber) of defining a town; so also a colonial city.
 Recently, scholars have established a distinction between an “imperial city” (Metropolis) and a “colonial city” [1].
 The former includes European cities like Paris, London, and Hamburg, which have been lastingly shaped, architecturally, administratively, and economically, by their colonial histories.
-The latter are local centers in the colonies (Colonial empire), either founded by the colonial masters or undergoing a massive process of urbanization in th…
+The latter are local centers in the colonies (Colonial empire), either founded by the colonial masters or undergoing a massive process of urbanization in the wake of th…

 Colonial city(775 words)